saltedge/saltedge-ios/README.md

 ## Connecting logins using the sample app

 1. Install dependencies by running `$ pod install`
-2. Replace the `clientId`, `appSecret` and `customerIdentifier` constants in [AppDelegate.m:43-45](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L43-L45) with your Client ID and corresponding App secret
+2. Replace the `appId`, `appSecret` and `customerIdentifier` constants in [AppDelegate.m:43-45](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L43-L45) with your Client ID and corresponding App secret
 3. Run the app

-*Note*: You can find your Client ID and App secret at your [secrets](https://www.saltedge.com/clients/profile/secrets) page.
+*Note*: You can find your App ID and App secret at your [secrets](https://www.saltedge.com/clients/profile/secrets) page.

 ## SEWebView